ristew/blog/posts/fromprototypestoclasses.md

 > The big idea is "messaging" -- that is what the kernal of Smalltalk/Squeak is all about (and it's something that was never quite completed in our Xerox PARC phase).
 The Japanese have a small word -- ma -- for "that which is in between" -- perhaps the nearest English equivalent is "interstitial".
 The key in making great and growable systems is much more to design how its modules communicate rather than what their internal properties and behaviors should be.
 Think of the internet -- to live, it (a) has to allow many different kinds of ideas and realizations that are beyond any single standard and (b) to allow varying degrees of safe interoperability between these ideas.

-The Self VM pioneered techniques in optimization for dynamic languages, culminating in Urs Hölzle's [runtime type feedback](https://bibliography.selflanguage.org/_static/type-feedback.pdf).
-Many optimizations would later be put to use in V8 by fellow Self VM wizard Lars Bak.
+The Self VM pioneered techniques in adaptive optimization for dynamic languages, notably Urs Hölzle's [runtime type feedback](https://bibliography.selflanguage.org/_static/type-feedback.pdf).
+Many of its optimizations would later be put to use in V8 by fellow Self VM wizard Lars Bak.

 Later in the project, it was shown that both [Smalltalk and Java](http://merlintec.com/vmworkshop99/sub.pdf) could be implemented in Self, a feat which also happened to produce a much faster Smalltalk implementation.

 ![Smalltalk in Self](/assets/blog/fromprototypestoclasses/smalltalk.png)